September 5, 2022

 Also read my more complete list of tools that I am currently using in my professional and private contexts.

 Hello there, I am Julian Peters.
 But most people call me Jupe.
 I work as a Strategic Designer living in Dinslaken, Germany.
-If you liked what you read, please send me a message via Twitter, Linkedin or e-mail.
+If you liked what you read, please share the link, toot me or drop an email.

 Very infrequently, I write a newsletter about UX, innovation and strategic design.
 If you are interested, sign up below.